leonp/leonp.github.io/work/index.md

 ## Working with outside agencies

-Sometimes we use agencies to help us complete work.
-I keeping abreast of the latest developments in web technology (check out [my blog](/blog/web/) to see several hundred articles on all things web).
-That not only means we follow best practices; we also know _who_ the best people are to work with, and what you'll need to look for in an external agency.
+We work with agencies on projects where we need specialist expertise.
+By keeping abreast of the latest developments in web technology (check out [my blog](/blog/web/) to see several hundred articles on all things web), I know _who_ the best people are to work with, and what you'll need to look for in an external agency.

 {% include figure.html alt="People around a table sketching" url="cl-workshop.jpg" caption="Suffolk Libraries staff and Clearleft sketching ideas for a new self-service web application" %}